qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 If your data contains any non-biological sequences (e.g. primers, sequencing adapters, PCR spacers, etc), you should remove these.

-The `q2-cutadapt <https://docs.qiime2.org/2018.6/plugins/available/cutadapt>`__ plugin has comprehensive methods for removing non-biological sequences from `paired-end <https://docs.qiime2.org/2018.6/plugins/available/cutadapt/trim-paired/>`__ or `single-end <https://docs.qiime2.org/2018.6/plugins/available/cutadapt/trim-single/>`__ data.
+The :doc:`q2-cutadapt <../plugins/available/cutadapt/index>` plugin has comprehensive methods for removing non-biological sequences from :doc:`paired-end <../plugins/available/cutadapt/trim-paired/>` or :doc:`single-end <../plugins/available/cutadapt/trim-single/>` data.

 If you're going to use DADA2 to denoise your sequences, you can remove biological sequences at the same time as you call the denoising function.
 All of DADA2's ``denoise`` fuctions have some sort of ``--p-trim`` parameter you can specify to remove base pairs from the end(s) of your reads.